Police

 Michael Brown never had a chance.
 The Missouri teenager was shot dead by police.
 He was unarmed.

-People are crying out for justice, this time it’s justice for Michael Brown.
+Ferguson, MO — People are crying out for justice for Michael Brown.
+Brown was unarmed when he was fatally shot by police.

-Hundreds of people gathered in the street outside an apartment complex in a St. Louis suburb on Saturday, yelling “kill the police” after a police officer shot and killed a teenager.
+Hundreds of people gathered in the street outside an apartment complex in a St. Louis suburb on Saturday.
+They yelled “kill the police” after a police officer shot and killed a teenager.

 That man has been identified as 18-year-old Michael Brown.
 Brown was shot and killed Saturday afternoon near his grandmother’s house by a Ferguson police officer.
 St. Louis County police have not given a reason for the shooting, which happened in a predominantly black suburb a few miles north of downtown St. Louis.